kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for 13½ hours.
+I’ve been hacking on this piece of shit for 14½ hours.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
-So far I have stuck 22 of them in, totaling 244K and 95,000 words.
-So I am about six doublings away from finishing the job;
+So far I have stuck 44 of them in, totaling 350K and 140,000 words.
+So I am about five doublings away from finishing the job;
+the last doubling, adding 21 documents, took six hours, though only the last hour was adding documents;
-the last doubling, adding 11 documents, took three hours;
+the previous one, adding 11 documents, took three hours;
 the doubling (well, near tripling) before that took an hour, and the doubling before that took half an hour.
-Unfortunately at this point it’s taking two entire seconds to rebuild the HTML tree from scratch.
+Unfortunately at this point it’s taking five entire seconds to rebuild the HTML tree from scratch.
 The notes are currently only a bit easier to read in this form than as plain text files, due to the lack of CSS and date/time metadata.